Ibrain lab about us

 Our brain-computer interface (BC) for language decoding leverages advanced deep learning techniques, particularly large language models (LLMs) to translate neural activity into meaningful language outputs.

-See our PUblications
+See our Publications

 Our team

-Principle Investigator
+Principal Investigator

 Abbas Babajani-Feremi